-CDBG Policies

-2014/2015 CDBG Funding Priorities

-2013/2014 CDBG Funding Priorities

-Community Needs Public Hearing Comments Summary

-Citizen Participation Plan
+2015-2016 CDBG Policies 2015-2016 CDBG Funding Priorities 2014-2015 CDBG Funding Priorities Community Needs Public Hearing Comments Summary CDBG Citizen Participation Plan 2015-2016 CDBG HOME AAP Schedule

-CDBG/HOME Annual Action Plan Schedule

-City of Great Falls Community Development Block Grant City Commission Policies January 3, 2013
+City of Great Falls Community Development Block Grant City Commission Policies January 20, 2015

-- 1. City Commission will determine the allocation of all CDBG projects. - The City Commission will conduct a Community Needs public hearing to allow citizens (especially low/moderate income persons) and city staff the opportunity to express their opinion as to the needs of the community that should be addressed with block grant funding. - 3.
+- 1. The City Commission will determine the allocation of all CDBG projects. - The City Commission will conduct a Community Needs public hearing to allow citizens (especially low/moderate income persons) and city staff the opportunity to express their opinion as to the needs of the community that should be addressed with block grant funding. - 3.
 The City Commission will determine priorities and allocate funding percentages to priority categories following the Community Needs public hearing. - 4.
-The Community Development Department will make recommendations to the City Commission for any grant proposal applications not reviewed by the Community Development Council. - 5.
-The City Commission will not accept applications for public facility improvements/handicap accessibility funding from not for-profit (501c3) organizations. - 6.
-The Community Development Council will review, prioritize, and make funding recommendations to the City Commission for all public service grant applications based on solicitation for proposals in an amount to be approximately 15% of the grant entitlement amount.
-The minimum grant request will be for \$5,000. - 7.
-The City Commission will not fund proposals from agencies/departments whose last fiscal year or older CDBG funded projects will not be 75% complete by March 31st of the current year, unless a special public purpose exists for waiving the policy. - 8.
-Private non-profit agencies will not be funded for staff salaries, benefits, office consumables, and rent payments for agency office space or utility costs.

-- 9. The City Commission will fund activities to further fair housing as a part of block grant administration. - 10.
-Projects that leverage and/or match the CDBG funds will be given priority consideration for funding. - 11.
-Handicap accessible projects that serve the largest number of the public will be given priority consideration for funding. - 12.
-Revolving loan fund repayments to the City of Great Falls will be used for revolving loans to qualifying applicants and will not be used to pay CDBG program administrative costs.
+The Community Development Council will review, prioritize, and make funding recommendations to the City Commission for all public service grant applications based on solicitation for proposals in an amount to be approximately 10% of the grant entitlement amount.
+The minimum grant request and award shall be \$10,000. - 5.
+The City Commission will not fund proposals from agencies/departments whose last fiscal year or older CDBG funded projects will not be 75% complete by March 31st of the current year, unless a special public purpose exists for waiving the policy. - 6.
+Private non-profit agencies will not be funded for staff salaries, benefits, office consumables, and rent payments for agency office space or utility costs. - 7.
+The City Commission will fund activities to further fair housing as a part of block grant administration. - 8.
+Projects that leverage and/or match the CDBG funds will be given priority consideration for funding. - 9.
+Handicap accessible projects that serve the largest number of the public will be given priority consideration for funding.